-- 2. Fill in Email Settings (page 25) with valid information: - A. SMTP Server check with your service provider as to what this should be.
+- 2. Fill in Email Settings (page 26) with valid information: - A. SMTP Server check with your service provider as to what this should be.

-Sometimes it is just the name of the provider (someone.com), sometimes characters are added (mail.someone.com, smtp.someone.com, smtp-mail.someone.com, etc) - B. The default port is 25.
+Sometimes it is just the name of the provider (someone.com), sometimes characters are added (mail.someone.com, smtp.someone.com, smtp.mail.someone.com, etc).
+For MS Office 365, use smtp.office365.com. - B. The default port is 25.
 If authentication is required, a different port number may be required.
 Check with your service provider.
 For TLS support, use 465.
-For STARTLS, try 587. - C. Check "Use Authentication" if SMTP server requires authentication to send emails. - a.
+For STARTLS, try 587. - C. Check "Use Authentication" if SMTP server requires authentication to send emails.

+a.
 If required, Enter "Username" and "Password" that has been assigned to ENVIROMUX.